nscharrer94/nscharrer94/README.md

 # Hi, I'm Nick 👋

-I'm a Data Analytics & Business Intelligence professional with a background in software development, passionate about transforming raw data into actionable insights.
+I'm a Data Analytics & Business Intelligence professional with a passion for transforming raw data into actionable insights.

 I enjoy designing dashboards, building data pipelines, developing analytics applications, and using programming to solve real-world business problems.